 There are very rigid rules that are followed in the divorce proceeding.
 These rules will help you understand exactly what to expect during the divorce process.

 What should I expect in the divorce process?
-Well, what you should expect is that there are very rigid rules that going to apply to following the court's case management orders.
-There's a rule called 16.2, and you'll probably hear that many, many times while you go through a divorce.
+Well, what you should expect is that there are very rigid rules that going to apply to following the court's orders.

 I often am asked the question, well, my husband and I have agreed to everything.
 We've agreed to how all the property's going to get divided, we've agreed to how the debts are going to be divided, and what do we need to do financials for?
 I'm gonna keep the business, and she's gonna walk away with our Mercedes Benz and our house.
 The answer to that question is that there is a law that requires the parties to engage in full financial disclosure before they can sign agreements.